Tolmark12/pagoda-grunt/README.md

 * app - working area, all scripts and styles will be packaged up
 * build - where concat-ed, compiled, uglified scripts and styles live
 * server - where compiled assets go to be served up
-* stage - haml and scripts that are only used in the staging environment, script should be minimal
+* stage - haml and scripts that are only used in the development environment, script should be minimal
 * vendor - 3rd party assets, should be able to get everything with bower

 *note - most of these directories won't exists until you run grunt commands, because they are gitignored*